-A sensor integrated into a baby hat that measures newborns’ key vital signs.
-Continuous monitoring improves speed of care to make sure that the newborns have the best chance of survival.
-The device is a prototype that is still in early testing stages.
+A simple, low-cost, low-power, sensor integrated into a baby hat that measures newborns’ key vital signs.
+Continuous monitoring improves the speed of action in life-threatening situations for neonates and ensures that when they are in distress, they have the best chance to receive the care they need to survive and thrive.
+The device is a prototype that is still in the early testing stages.
 Interview with representative

 Neopenda, Ugandan Pediatric Association